 This was a tad more sedate than we imagined, however the boys adored slicing through the water James Bond style with their aqua jets and racing each other.
 I think it’s the uniqueness of this that made it such a fun activity, and it is great value.
 Take goggles with you to get the best out of the experience.

 Duration 30 Minutes

 £15 pounds per person

-This is one of my favourite activities and I love the fact that Center Parcs have just updated the Ariel Tree Trekking at Whinfell Forest making it more exciting and a little more challenging.
+One of my favourite activities and I love the fact that Center Parcs have just updated the Ariel Tree Trekking at Whinfell Forest making it more exciting and a little more challenging.
 It generally takes around 40 mins to an hour to get around the course.
 Which is challenging but exciting at the same time.
 Our boys have been doing this ever since they were tall enough, being natural climbers they whizz through the circuit.
 However I have seen grown men reduced to wrecks on this.
-I would say it is the best of fun if you don’t mind heights and a physical challenge.
+It is the best of fun if you don’t mind heights and a physical challenge.

 Minimum height 1.10 metres/ Maximum weight 18 stone

 Tree Trekking plus a zip wire, I would choose this every time for the exhilaration of completing your challenge with a zip wire forest descent.
 If you take part at Sherwood Forest there are 2 wires, 1 being over a lake.
 Let me tell you that took some stepping off the first time we did it.
 What a feeling when you have completed it.

 Minimum height 1.22 metres / Maximum weight 18 stone

 Indoor Caving Is Perfect For Rainy Days At Center Parks